Support for IPv6 in MAAS is similar to support for IPv4. Please note the following:

 You enable IPv6 networking in the same way that you enable IPv4 networking: configure a separate rack controller interface for your IPv6 subnet.
 The IPv6 interface must define a static address range.
 Provided that you already have a functioning IPv6 network, that’s all there is to it.
 The following sections explain requirements, supported operations, and what to do if you don’t yet have a functioning IPv6 network.

 An IPv6 interface can use the same network interface on the rack controller as an existing IPv4 network interface.
 It just defines a different subnet, with IPv6 addressing.
-A node that’s connected to the IPv4 subnet also connected to the IPv6 subnet on the same network segment.
+A machine that’s connected to the IPv4 subnet also connected to the IPv6 subnet on the same network segment.

 Configure an IPv6 subnet

-Define a reserved static IP range and nodes deployed on the subnet will get a static address in this range.
+Define a reserved static IP range and machines deployed on the subnet will get a static address in this range.
 Since IPv6 networks usually are 64 bits wide you can be generous with the range size.
 Leave the netmask and broadcast address fields blank.

 In IPv6, clients do not discover routes through DHCP.
 Routers make themselves known on their networks by sending out route advertisements.
 These RAs also contain other configuration items: